migomipo/migo-hqm-server/README.md

 # Migo HQM Server

 This is my own HQM server implementation.
-It attempts to recreate the physics as accurately as possible, while adding some features and puck fixes.
-Most notably, it fixes the goal detection glitch, allows for multiple pucks in warmups, has a completely revamped offside+icing implementation, server-side ping and some admin features.
+It attempts to recreate the physics as accurately as possible, while adding some features and bug fixes.
+Most notably, it fixes the goal detection glitch, allows for multiple pucks in warmups, has a completely revamped offside+icing implementation, server-side ping and some administrator features.
 Performance may also be slightly better and more consistent.

 ## How to start